bourbonagency/eliteconcreteutah.com/services/concrete-staining.markdown

 We offer many different types of concrete stains including acid stains, dye stains and antiquing stains.
 This allows us to provide many colors, textures and patterns for you.
 These different stains work great in many different systems and styles.
 If you aren’t sure which system is right for you feel free to contact us and we will be happy to help.

 ### Acid Stain
-Our acid stain reactively creates variegated, uneven and translucent coloring effects resembling that of natural stone.
+Our <a href="https://en.wikipedia.org/wiki/Decorative_concrete#Acid_Staining" rel="nofollow" target="_blank">acid stain</a> reactively creates variegated, uneven and translucent coloring effects resembling that of natural stone.
 Elegant, distinctive and lasting, the look is ideal for exterior architectural concrete surfaces as well as interior floors and walls.
 Each application of acid stain is completely unique from the last, which is why the look cannot be duplicated.

 Acid staining offers superior durability and abrasion resistance compared to that of conventional concrete floors coated with acrylic stains and paint which can wear off weather away quickly and delaminate.